 But recently, as I looked through our ramen library, I realized that we'd never published a recipe for a shoyu ramen.

 There are a few reasons for this.
 For one, while it's ubiquitous in Japan, chintan shoyu ramen—that is, a clear, soy sauce–based ramen—was for a long time overshadowed in this country by the gut-busting tonkotsu, the thick, creamy ramen broth made by boiling pork bones for hours and hours.
 In New York, at least, it's been only in the last couple years that a diner could find superlative examples of chintan shoyu.
-At Nakamura, Shigetoshi "Jack" Nakamura has a shoyu ramen on his menu (the Torigara) that's as classic as can be, and Keizo Shimamoto, who runs Ramen Shack in Queens, has one that's every bit the Torigara's equal, even though it's an entirely different eating experience.
+At Nakamura, Shigetoshi "Jack" Nakamura has a shoyu ramen on his menu (the Torigara) that's as classic as can be, and Keizo Shimamoto, who ran Ramen Shack in Queens, had one that's every bit the Torigara's equal, even though it was an entirely different eating experience.
 Between those two bowls, you get a glimpse of the range that the style can offer, and why some people vastly prefer it to the thicker, heavier styles of ramen.

 Another reason for its comparative obscurity here is that, like all ramen, shoyu ramen is difficult and time-consuming to make well.
 Combine these two factors, and there was historically little reason to formulate a recipe for home cooks.

-But in the time since 2012, something changed: The pressure cooker went from being a niche item in the United States to a device that's now approaching the popularity of the microwave, in no small part because of the Instant Pot.
+But in the time since, something changed: The pressure cooker went from being a niche item in the United States to a device that's now approaching the popularity of the microwave, in no small part because of the Instant Pot.
 And, since one of the tasks at which a pressure cooker excels is making good broth and stock in a very short amount of time, I figured we could come up with a recipe that uses a pressure cooker to quickly produce most of the components of a chintan shoyu ramen, and that does it with (mostly) common ingredients bought at a grocery store.

 The process had to be relatively simple, and it had to have a relatively high chance of success and be pretty foolproof.
 Of course, the final bowl also had to taste great.